Transform and filter the `movies_na` data set

 )

 I’m not an expert on this topic either.
-Based on this dataset, however, there appears to be a correlation between major wars (WWI, WWII, and the Vietnam War) and the production of more comedies than dramas.
+Based on this data set, however, there appears to be a correlation between major wars (WWI, WWII, and the Vietnam War) and the production of more comedies than dramas.

 3.1.2.2 Viz #3: Helsinki temperatures, part II